Where to Stay in Lisbon for First Timers: Best Areas

 Chiado also had a great food scene with street food at Mercado da Ribeiro; many traditional tascas around Rua Nova do Carvalho and Rua das Flores.
 Belcanto and Alma are both two Michelin-stars restaurants if you want fine dining.

 With the Baixa Chiado metro station in the neighborhood, you can easily travel around the city.
-The accommodation here ranging from budget-friendly studio apartments to more high-end luxury hotels.
+The accommodation here ranging from budget-friendly apartments to high-end luxury hotels.

-Stay in Chiado if you want to stay in Lisbon city centre; you want to stay in a safe neighborhood; you plan to take a ferry or river cruise; you are foodies; you are a first-timer;
+Stay in Chiado if you want to stay in a safe central neighborhood; you plan to take a ferry or river cruise; you are foodies; you are a first-timer;

-luxury ($$$): Bairro Alto Hotel This Boutique Hotel offers beautiful views over the Tagus River.
-It is within a short walk from nearby boutique shops, galleries, picturesque streets and restaurants.
+luxury ($$$): Bairro Alto Hotel, 5-star boutique Hotel with beautiful views over the Tagus River.
+Great base for couples, a short walk from nearby boutique shops, galleries, picturesque streets and restaurants.
 You can enjoy hotel restaurant with an award-winning Chef.

-mid-range ($$): Hotel Mundial this 4-star hotel boasts a terrace with stunning panoramic city and São Jorge Castle views. the on-site restaurant and the rooftop bar offer sweeping views over Lisbon.
+mid-range ($$): Hotel Mundial , 4-star hotel boasts a terrace with stunning panoramic city and São Jorge Castle views. the rooftop bar offer sweeping views over Lisbon.
 You can easily travel to other part of the city with the famous Tram 28 and City Tours Hop on Hop off in front of the hotel.

-budget ($): Casinha das Flores The picturesque guest house is located in the very heart of Lisbon.
+budget ($): Casinha das Flores, picturesque guest house located in the heart of Lisbon.
 It boasts spacious rooms with free WiFi and air conditioning.

 As such an expensive location, you know there will be some very prominent labels featured here.
 You can expect to browse the likes of Gucci, Louis Vuitton, and Burberry.